Ad Noctum: Chapter 7

 Volker shook his head.

-Volker sighed, and then tightened the strip as much as he could, while still being sure of not hurting the other man.
-Rush shot him an unimpressed look, brought his hands to his mouth, and used his teeth to tighten the tie further.
+Rush shot him an unimpressed look and used his teeth to tighten the tie further.
 He gave Volker a pointed look.

 Yeah.
-Because that’s really what his day had been missing.
+Because that’s what Volker’s day had been missing.
 Zip Ties 101.

 Even if it got him killed.